physics210/p210-2024/docs/syllabus.md

 | D (50%) | 2x Minor Revisions, 3x Major Revisions |

-### Project grading
+### Project assessment

 Projects in this course consist of computational physics investigations and the communication of these investigations.
-The grading system for these projects resembles the process of publishing a peer-reviewed journal article.
+Project assessment resembles the process of publishing a peer-reviewed journal article.
 Although we will not incorporate formal peer review, you will engage in the following steps as you work toward the goal of having each of your projects earn the editorial decision of “accepted for publication”:

 * **One week after the project is assigned:** Share a draft of your project for in-class feedback from your peers and the teaching team.
 This mirrors the process of authors asking colleagues, mentors or people with appropriate expertise to provide feedback on a draft of a journal article before finalizing it for submission.
 * **Two weeks after the project is assigned (recommended):** Revise and submit your project to receive formal feedback from the teaching team.
 The grader (“the reviewer”) will provide detailed feedback and an editorial decision.
 Even the strongest projects are likely to earn an editorial decision of “accept with minor revisions” at best.
 This is true for professionals when trying to get a paper published as well.
 The majority of the time, the most positive outcome for a first submission of a journal article is that it will come back from the editor as accepted with minor revisions.
 Having people with relevant expertise apply this critical eye to your work is how it can go from good to great.